-We’re excited to introduce you to California-based abstract artist Shannon Evans.
+We’re excited to introduce you Shannon Evans, a local California abstract artist.
 Her abstract art is intuitive, bold and colorful.
 Check out the interview below to get to know Shannon and to see more of her artwork.

 All images are from the website of the artists we feature.
 Some links may be affiliate links which means we may earn commission if you click through and make a purchase.
 This helps support our team & allows us to keep our features completely free for artists.

 Shannon Evans California Artist

 I would describe my artistic style as intuitive abstract landscapes that are influenced by the art movements of abstract expressionism and impressionism.

 The main inspiration for my art is nature.
 My paintings are influenced by daily walks I take; I use the imagery from my memories to imbue the work with layers of nostalgic feeling and whispers of nature.

 What is the biggest goal you try to achieve with your art?

 The biggest goal that I am trying to achieve with my art is to being full supported by my paintings.
 I am currently a full-time artist that is also been one of my biggest goals so to continue to keep that going.